How Secure is Microsoft’s OneDrive Personal Vault?

 The other approach is data-centric security.
 The data itself is protected by procedures such as encryption, and access is only possible with possession of the appropriate key.
 Unauthorized persons cannot exploit errors in the program to gain unauthorized access to the data.
 This door is not protected by a bouncer, but by a lock – without a matching key entry is impossible.

-For certain threat scenarios, the Personal Vault is certainly a help and an improvement in the protection of your data.
-But if you are concerned about consistently protecting your privacy and if you do not want it to be technically possible for government agencies and one of the world’s largest corporations to access your data, you should not rely on the Personal Vault alone.
+For certain threat scenarios, the OneDrive Personal Vault is certainly a help and an improvement in the protection of your data.
+But if you are concerned about consistently protecting your privacy and if you do not want it to be technically possible for government agencies and one of the world’s largest corporations to access your data, you should not solely rely on the OneDrive Personal Vault.
 Then, a data-centric approach, such as client-side end-to-end encryption with zero knowledge standard, is the right choice for you.

 With Boxcryptor, data is automatically encrypted directly on your device before it is synchronized to the cloud.
 Microsoft has no access, so they cannot share your data.
 If your cloud or vault is hacked, attackers will only find encrypted data.
 At Boxcryptor, our Zero-Knowledge implementation means we cannot access your data either.
 And best of all, the encryption takes place in the background.
 Our users can save, edit, share, and move files as usual.
 Security can be that simple.